 If I had to pick which of the above motorcycles in the Honda 600cc range was most iconic and appreciated by the greatest number of people, it would be the CBR600F.

 What’s a Honda CBR600F like to ride?

-The Honda CBR600F never produces a stratospheric amount of torque, but it also doesn’t completely whimper down low.
-Its rise in torque is steady, very unlike other 600s that give you a rush of power 8,000 rpm and then scream their way to a redline of sometimes reaching 16,000 rpm.
-If that sound good (it kind of gives me the tingles just thinking about it), maybe you want a Yamaha R6!
+The CBR600F’s rise in torque is steady, very unlike other 600s that give you a rush of power 8,000 rpm and then scream their way to a redline as high as 16,000 rpm.
+If that sounds good (it kind of gives me the tingles just thinking about it), maybe you want a Yamaha R6!

 Above is the torque curve of the CBR600F4i.
 It’s pretty indicative of how power is made in most of the CBR-F series.